Geely Jiaji: Aletra L8 EV

-In a result of a joint venture between Livan Automotive and Sinar Armada Globalindo (SAG), the Livan 8 is marketed in Indonesia under the Aletra brand as the Aletra L8 EV.
+As a result of a joint venture between Livan Automotive and Sinar Armada Globalindo (SAG), the Livan 8 is marketed in Indonesia under the Aletra brand as the Aletra L8 EV.
 It was revealed in November 2024 at the 3rd Gaikindo Jakarta Auto Week as Aletra's first model.
 The L8 consist of two variants with differing battery packs; Short Range (L8) and Long Range (L8S).
 Local assembly of the L8 EV in Indonesia at the Handal Indonesia Motor plant commenced in May 2025.